top of page

 CALENDAR

-In early May, Rev. Dr. Michael Woolf will receive the Peter J. Gomes Alumni Honors Award from the Alumni/Alumnae Council of Harvard Divinity School.
+On April 30, Rev. Dr. Michael Woolf received the Peter J. Gomes Alumni Honors Award from the Alumni/ Alumnae Council of Harvard Divinity School.
 The award recognizes community members whose life, work, and service amplify the mission and vision of Harvard Divinity School.
-Below is the press release:

 Rev. Michael Woolf